Conjunctive Queries: Unique Characterizations and Exact Learnability: Introduction

 We use these to obtain new results on the existence and efficient constructability of unique characterizations for CQs:

 \begin{contribution}[Polynomial Unique Characterizations for Conjunctive Queries] We show that a CQ is uniquely characterizable by polynomially many examples, precisely if (modulo logical equivalence) it is c-acyclic.
 Furthermore, for c-acyclic CQs, a uniquely characterizing set of examples can be constructed in polynomial time.
-In the special case of unary, acyclic, connected CQs, a uniquely characterizing set of examples can be constructed consisting entirely of queries from the same class. \end{contribution}
+In the special case of acyclic and c-connected CQs, a uniquely characterizing set of examples can be constructed consisting entirely of queries from the same class (Sect.~\ref{sec:characterizations}). \end{contribution}

 Using the above results as a stepping stone, we obtain a polynomial-time exact learning algorithm for the class of c-acyclic CQs.